theshobhitsingh/color_generator/README.md

 # color_generator
-Everytime you click the button; a new color will be generated randomly.
+A new color will be generated randomly every time you click the button.
+Technologies used: HTML, CSS, JS.